josebarrios23/project-student-dashboard-reboot/README.md

 ## Day 1 Deliverables
 Read these instructions carefully independently and as a group.
-Also, take time to read the [Project Prep](./project-prep.md) Document where you will establish group norms as well as view other expectations and requirements
+Also, take time to read the [Planning Requirements](./project-prep.md) Document where you will establish group norms as well as view other expectations and requirements

 ### Planning Documents
 Planning documents for this project are due by ***End of Day on the First Day of the Project***